Looking for recycled plastic picnic tables?

 Being made from recycled plastic also means that they are maintenance free as the plastic will not rot or degrade in any way, whether kids are constantly clambering over them or they are being battered by the salty sea air.

-Many of our recycled plastic picnic tables are available flat-packed too, saving you money on the price and also saving you money on the shipping as they can be stacked more efficiently on pallets.
+Many of our recycled plastic picnic tables have been redesigned for 2019 to make them much faster to assemble and more efficient to produce.
+These are available flat-packed or semi-assembled too, saving you money on the price and also saving you money on the shipping as they can be stacked more efficiently on pallets.

 Our range of tables